jbmusso/grex/README.md

     console.log(result);
 });
 ```
+###Working with the Database

-When performing Create, Update and Deletes of Vertices or Edges.
-These actions are batched to reduce the number of calls to the server.
-In order to send these types of requests a Transaction must be created by calling ``var trxn = g.begin();``.
-Updates are made against this object.
-Once all updates are done, invoke ``trxn.commit().then(result, error);`` to commit your changes.
-See examples below.
+Create, Update and Delete actions are batched to reduce the number of calls to the server.
+In order to send these types of requests, a Transaction must be created by calling ``var trxn = g.begin();``.
+Make changes to your data against this object.
+Once all changes are done, invoke ``trxn.commit()`` to commit your changes.

-Again, if you prefer the Node style callback, simply pass the callback to ``commit()``.
+Again, both the Promise style and Node style callbacks are available with ``commit()``.

 __Creating, updating or deleting Vetices or Edges.
 Use commit() to commit changes.__
 ```